 Think your area is not eligible?
 Well, about 97% of United States land mass is USDA-eligible, representing 109 million people.
 Many properties in suburban areas may be eligible for USDA financing.
 It’s worth checking, even if you think your area is too developed to be considered “rural”.
 The USDA eligibility maps are still based on population statistics from the census in the year 2000.
 This is a unique opportunity to finance a suburban home with this zero-down mortgage program before the USDA updates their maps.Show me today's USDA rates.

 USDA had slated changes to its eligibility maps for October 1, 2015.
 However, according to a source inside USDA, map changes have been postponed.

 USDA runs on a fiscal year of October 1 through September 30.
 This is why most big changes to the program happen in October.
-For this reason, watch for a geographical boundary change on October 1st in 2017, 2018, or 2019.
+For this reason, watch for a geographical boundary change on October 1st in 2020.

 For now, USDA home buyers can rest a little easier knowing that homes they are looking to buy won’t suddenly be ineligible for the program due to boundary changes.
 For more information, see my blog post about USDA map changes.

 Hands down, the most important feature of the USDA loan is that it requires zero down.
 It allows for 100% financing of an eligible home’s purchase price.
 FHA loans require a minimum 3.5% down payment, adding thousands to upfront expenses.
 The no-money-down feature has allowed many people to buy a home who would otherwise be locked out of homeownership.

 Here’s your chance at a zero-down home loan.
 Apply here.